larsvers/tree-of-charts/README.md

 * [Taxonomy of Visualization Techniques and Systems – Concerns between Users and Developers are Different](https://www.cs.nmt.edu/~viz/papers/Qin_Chengzhi.pdf) by Qin Chengzhi et al.
 * [Rethinking Visualization: A High-Level Taxonomy](http://webhome.cs.uvic.ca/~mtory/publications/infovis04.pdf) - a taxonomy of based on algorithms by Melanie Tory and Torsten Möller.

 Similar online projects also allow a fantastic overview.
-Above all there's the [Datavisualization catalogue](http://www.datavizcatalogue.com/) by [Severino Ribecca](http://www.linkedin.com/pub/severino-ribecca/25/87a/612) and then all the sources from [this gitHub repository](https://github.com/widged/data-for-good/wiki/Visualisation-::-Choosing-a-chart).
+Above all there is the [Datavisualization catalogue](http://www.datavizcatalogue.com/) by [Severino Ribecca](http://www.linkedin.com/pub/severino-ribecca/25/87a/612) and then all the sources from [this gitHub repository](https://github.com/widged/data-for-good/wiki/Visualisation-::-Choosing-a-chart).

 Coding credit to Mike Bostock for [D3](https://d3js.org/), [jjzieve](https://bl.ocks.org/jjzieve/a743242f46321491a950) and [select2](https://select2.github.io/).